Hugh Barclay (lawyer)

-He was a frequent contributor to the Journal of Jurisprudence and other legal periodicals, and his papers on the Curiosities of the Game Laws and Curiosities of Legislation were also published by him in a collected form.
+Barclay was a frequent contributor to the Journal of Jurisprudence and other legal periodicals, and published his papers on the Curiosities of the Game Laws and Curiosities of Legislation in a collected form.

 For many years Barclay was a prominent member of the General Assembly of the Church of Scotland, and, taking an active interest in ecclesiastical and philanthropic matters, he published Thoughts on Sabbath Schools, 1855, The Sinaitic Inscriptions, 1866, and some other related works.
+He died at his residence at Early-bank, Craigie, near Perth, on 1 February 1884, having for several years been the oldest judge in Scotland.